madhikarma/autolayout-helper-swift/README.md

-autolayout-helper-swift
+UIView+Layout
 =======================

 A lightweight UIView extension providing helper methods for creating / adding NSLayoutConstraint objects programatically.

 ### Instructions
-- Add the UIView+LayoutHelper.swift file to your Xcode project
+- Add the single file UIView+LayoutHelper.swift file to your Xcode project

 ### Usage
+-
 #### Adding constraints

 For example to relate a label's left, right, top and bottom to its superview with some offsets